Breast Cancer Detection and Diagnosis

 Because of the complexity of breast cancer, your physician may also request the following tests to further identify your particular type of breast cancer:

 Estrogen and progesterone are hormones that are produced by your ovaries.
 These hormones help your normal breast cells grow and can help some cancer cells grow.
 It’s favorable if your breast cancer cells have hormone receptors.
 We can treat these cells with medicine that reduces estrogen in your body and they can be treated with medicine that keeps estrogen away from receptors.
 Different treatment is available if the cancer has no receptors.

 - ER Positive: It has receptors for the hormone estrogen

 - ER Negative: It does not have estrogen receptors

 - PR Positive: It has receptors for the hormone progesterone

 - PR Negative: It does not have progesterone receptors

 HER-2 is a gene that helps control how cells grow, divide and repair themselves.
 About one out of four breast cancers have too many copies of the HER-2 gene.
 These cancers tend to grow fast.
 They also respond very well to anti-HER-2 antibody therapy.
 There are two tests for HER-2.

 - IHC Test (ImmunoHistoChemistry): The IHC test uses antibodies to identify HER-2.
 The tumor can be scored as (negative), 1+ (negative), 2+(borderline), or 3+ (positive) on the IHC test.

-- FISH Test (Fluorescence In Situ Hybridization): The FISH test is good for all kinds of tissue: fresh, frozen and those kept in wax.
-The results are 0 (negative) or positive on the FISH test.
+- FISH Test (Fluorescence In Situ Hybridization): The results are 0 (negative) or positive on the FISH test.